tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-2.md

 - sounds
   - background music
   - "lose scene" sound
+- enemies also explode when they collide with the ship (but use a different, smaller explosion)
 - more enemy types
 	- enemies that "wrap" instead of bounce off the sides of the scene
     - more interesting movement